Dear Military Spouse,

 You’ve been asking yourself hard questions.

-Why is he so excited to leave?
+Why are they so excited to leave?

 Nobody ever mentioned this would happen during deployment; therefore, you think you MUST be a special case.
-All he can talk about is a place you have a hard time spelling, and how life will be “over there.”
+All they can talk about is a place you have a hard time spelling, and how life will be “over there.”

 So you withdraw even further.
 You have to.

 It hurts that they don’t want to be close to you in these final days, so you convince yourself that you don’t want to be near them either.
 You have to, because that sense of rejection is like a thousand knives millimeters from your beating heart.